CHAPTER ONE from my SOON TO BE PUBLISHED NOVEL!!

 I can’t breathe.

 I wait.
-I take the little money I have left in my account, and I do what some people wrongly do on a losing trade.
-It’s known as the MORON TRADE.
+I take the little money I have left in my account, and I do what most people wrongly do on a losing trade.
+I average down, It’s known as the MORON TRADE.
 That’s piling MORE ON to a losing trade.

 It looks like I’m out of the woods.

 I want more.